ridoy/visage/readme.md

 7. Run `./create_csv att_faces/ > faces.csv`
 8. `npm start` to run the server
 9. In order for the Chrome extension to make POST requests to the server, the server needs to have a public URL.
 I recommend using ngrok for this: https://ngrok.com/.
+10. Install ngrok and run `ngrok http 8080`.
+Copy the URL that is outputted for setting up the chrome extension.

 # Setting up the Chrome extension

-1. Install ngrok and run `ngrok http 8080`.
-Copy the URL that is outputted.
-2. Open `visage/extension/js/main.js` and initialize the `serverURL` variable on line 1 to the ngrok URL.
+1. Open `visage/extension/js/main.js` and initialize the `serverURL` variable on line 1 to the ngrok URL from before.
-3. Open Google Chrome and navigate to `chrome://extensions/`
+2. Open Google Chrome and navigate to `chrome://extensions/`
-4. If not checked already, select "Developer Mode" and click the "Load unpacked extension..." button which appears.
+3. If not checked already, select "Developer Mode" and click the "Load unpacked extension..." button which appears.
 This opens a file browser.
-5. Navigate to visage and select the `extension/` directory.
+4. Navigate to visage and select the `extension/` directory.

+Now you should be ready to run Visage.
+Click the icon and see if you can log in as Matt >:)

 # Need help?